 As such, in New Mexico, they both fall under the umbrella of personal injury law and are handled by what are customarily referred to as personal injury attorneys.

-The thing that separates the two are the recoverable damages (allowable compensation).
-In most cases, a wrongful death case will involve far greater damages than a personal injury case.
+The thing that separates the two are the recoverable damages (known as allowable compensation).
+In most cases, a wrongful death attorney in Albuquerque may be able to recover far greater damages than they would in a personal injury case.
 However, there are situations where the damages may be much higher in case of very serious personal injuries due primarily to future medical expense and lost future wages.

 Wrongful Death Law and Process in New Mexico